How to Register for VAT in Denmark: Complete Step-by-Step Guide for Small Businesses

 - Using incorrect accounting methods

-- Failing to keep proper records
+- Failing to maintain proper records

 - Missing VAT filing deadlines